 It is hard to reach out for help, so instead, we tell ourselves stories.
-We tell ourselves we are "fine."
+We are "fine."
 We aren't affected.
 Other people just aren't as strong as us.
 We often use humour to get through some of the horrific stuff we deal with, and it works for a while until it doesn't.

 Psychotherapy For First Responders in Ontario